 Work on more than one project at the same time.
 When you get bored with one, switch to the other.

 Work on boring tasks when you feel most alert.

 Have a schedule for each day.

 Ask your office assistant or secretary to help with details.

 Use a day planner and to-do lists.
 Write yourself notes.

 Reward yourself when you finish a task.

-In some cases, medications can help control symptoms of ADHD.
-Your health care provider may prescribe a stimulant to help you stay focused.
+In some cases, medicines can help control symptoms of ADHD.
+Your healthcare provider may prescribe a stimulant to help you stay focused.
 Or you may take a type of antidepressant.
 It may take some time to find what works best for you.
-Keep in mind that medications don’t cure ADHD.
+Keep in mind that medicines don’t cure ADHD.
 And they may cause side effects such as headaches, trouble sleeping, or stomach problems.
-If you’re bothered by side effects, be sure to tell your health care provider.
+If you’re bothered by side effects, be sure to tell your healthcare provider.
 Changing the dose or type of medicine may help.
-Most often, you’ll use medication along with therapy, coaching, and lifestyle changes.
+Most often, you’ll use medicine along with therapy, coaching, and lifestyle changes.